-The Lang@Work project develops inclusive working practices for international educators and professional training.
-We aim at developing methodology and tools for facilitating the entry of linguistically vulnerable young people from international backgrounds into the labour market, and through this, their integration with the society.
-We also target those who decide whom to hire, since a lack of courage to hire applicants that do not fit in the ‘normal’ applicant profile overlaps with a lack of skills to address their specific needs.
-Translanguaging is a practical tool that allows all participants of the education process to use several languages in communication.
-Translanguaging ensures that learning and teaching is enriched via more active interaction and better understanding of any topic, whether it be language, math or brainstorming at work.
-Using multilingual practices, translanguaging promotes diversity and inclusion, and manifests social justice.
+The Lang@Work project aims to develop inclusive working practices for international educators and provide professional training.
+The project focuses on creating a methodology and tools to facilitate the entry of linguistically vulnerable young people from international backgrounds into the labor market, promoting their integration into society.
+Additionally, Lang@Work aims to target decision-makers responsible for hiring, as their hesitation to hire applicants who do not fit the “normal” applicant profile often correlates with a lack of skills to address specific needs.
+To achieve these objectives, the project utilizes translanguaging, a practical tool that allows all participants in the education process to use multiple languages for communication.
+Translanguaging enriches learning and teaching through active interaction and a better understanding of various topics, such as language, math, or brainstorming at work.
+By promoting diversity, inclusion, and social justice, translanguaging practices facilitate improved communication in multicultural workplaces.

-Step 3: Work Objectives: test our approach and methodology in real-life workplace conditions and during practical workshops with mixed mono- and multilingual participants, face challenges, discover potential of international talents and apply it in practice.
-During Step 3, practical workshops with a mixed group of participants are organised locally to test the skills and methods practised in Step 2.
-All participants will document their through learning diaries.
-Participants will be asked to share their experiences in a web blog to help create a comprehensive set of practices that support communication in a multilingual workplace.
+The final step involves testing the project’s approach and methodology in real-life workplace conditions through practical workshops with participants representing both mono- and multilingual backgrounds.
+These workshops aim to identify challenges, uncover the potential of international talents, and apply the acquired skills in practice.
+All participants document their experiences through learning diaries and share their insights in a web blog, contributing to the creation of a comprehensive set of practices that support communication in multilingual workplaces.